December 2024

 A smaller remount of the concert was presented for members of the ACA Board and community on December 2.

-After my ACA residency, my return trip back to Australian to quite the scenic route, first destined for to Chicago, where I stayed with dear friends and colleagues Eric Leonardson (vice-president and former president of the WFAE) and Deirdre Harrison (my sister-from-another-mother partner-in-crime for the WFAE 2023 conference).
+After my ACA residency, my return trip back to Australian took quite the scenic route.
+My first destination was Chicago, where I stayed with dear friends and colleagues Eric Leonardson (vice-president and former president of the WFAE) and Deirdre Harrison (my sister-from-another-mother partner-in-crime for the WFAE 2023 conference).
 Alongside exploring downtown Chicago and visiting the famous Art Institute, I was guest speaker at a gathering of Midwest Society for Acoustic Ecology (MSAE) members at Eric and Deirdre’s house, a great opportunity to meet fellow practitioners from the US and discuss current soundscape ideas and issues.